§ 7-6-34. Articles of incorporation.

 (a) The articles of incorporation shall set forth:

-(A) For any breach of the director’s duty or loyalty to the corporation or its members;
+(A) For any breach of the director’s duty of loyalty to the corporation or its members;

-(B) For acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; or
+(B) For acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; or

-(C) For any transaction from which the director derived an improper personal benefit, and also including any provision which under this chapter is required or permitted to be set forth in the bylaws.
+(C) For any transaction from which the director derived an improper personal benefit, and also including any provision that under this chapter is required or permitted to be set forth in the bylaws.